decis-bench/febench/README.md

 <div align="center">

 -----
-A Benchmark for Real-Time Realtional Data Feature Extraction.
+A Benchmark for Real-Time Relational Data Feature Extraction.

 [**What is FEBench?**](#-what-is-febench)
 | [**Getting Started**](#%EF%B8%8F-quickstart)